 Few history books tell the whole story about how the Radical Republicans prevented an early end to the war, despised Lincoln, opposed his reelection, cheered his death, and abandoned his reasonable and moderate plan for Reconstruction.
 Indeed, most history books portray the Radical Republicans as enlightened heroes, while painting Northern moderates as misguided, weak, indifferent to the evils of slavery, and unconcerned about civil rights.

-Most history books also downplay the fact that initially the four Upper South states firmly rejected secession, and that Lincoln was more than happy to see them stay in the Union.
-They only decided to secede two to three months after the Confederacy was formed because they did not believe the Union should be maintained by force.
+Most history books also downplay the fact that in the first wave of secession, the four Upper South states firmly rejected secession, and that Lincoln was more than happy to see them stay in the Union.
+This is an important point because the first phase of secession was clearly mostly based on slavery.
+The four Upper South states only decided to secede two to three months after the Confederacy was formed because they did not believe the Union should be maintained by force.
 After Republicans made it clear that federal troops would invade the Confederate states, the four Upper South states seceded and joined the Confederacy.
 Thus, four of the 11 Confederate states did not secede over slavery but over the use of force to preserve the Union.

 Gideon Wells and the Radical Republicans